 Q. Will my team have time to do some sight-seeing?

-A. We want each team to experience the culture of the country and community that they are partnering with on this project.
+A. We want each team to experience the culture of the country and community they are partnering with on a project.
 Some teams will experience a special performance by the children, others will see a city open air market or cultural site.
 Others have experienced some special natural environment in that region.
 You can expect to have several times of cultural enrichment during your trip.